-- Check for underlying illnesses.
-Common ones include urinary tract infection, dehydration, anemia, pneumonia, heart problems and strokes
+- Underlying illnesses: Common illnesses include urinary tract infection, dehydration, anemia, pneumonia, heart problems and strokes.

-- Heart and neurological condition scans.
-These are not the same as the acute conditions that doctors usually look for after a fall.
-These are usually chronic conditions (like Parkinson’s disease) that would cause recurrent falls.
+- Heart and neurological condition scans: These are not the same as the acute conditions that doctors usually look for after a fall.
+These are usually chronic conditions like Parkinson’s disease that could cause recurrent falls.

-- Vision, podiatry and home safety referrals.
-Perhaps your elder just needs new glasses or special shoes.
-Or maybe they just need a home safety reevaluation.
-Your doctor can help initiate the process.
+- Vision, podiatry and home safety referrals: Perhaps your elder just needs new glasses or special shoes, or maybe they need a home safety reevaluation.
+Your doctor can help to start the process.